RadekRo/til/README.md

 #### About

-I have modeled myself on the [jbranchaud/til](https://github.com/jbranchaud/til) repository while creating a template for this TIL repository.
+I have taken pattern of the [jbranchaud/til](https://github.com/jbranchaud/til) repository while creating a template for this TIL repository.

 #### License